New sixth form to be built in Leeds despite fears about strained public transport

 A new sixth form college with space for 600 students has been given the green light, despite some fearing it is "wholly unsuitable" for the area.

-The £9m college was approved by councillors at a meeting of Leeds City Council's South and West Plans Panel on Thursday (May 11).
-It will be built in Kent Road, Pudsey, on a field next to Crawshaw Academy.
+The £13m college was approved by councillors at a meeting of Leeds City Council's South and West Plans Panel on Thursday (May 11).
+It is due to be built in Kent Road, Pudsey, on a field next to Crawshaw Academy.

-Luminate Education Group, which is behind the plans, said that the facility was “much needed”.
+Luminate Education Group, which is behind the plans in partnership with Crawshaw Academy, Co-op Academy Priesthorpe and Leeds West Academy, said that the facility was “much needed”.
 But others raised concerns, including that public transport in the market town might not be good enough to bring hundreds of new pupils to the college.

 Conservative Coun Dawn Seary, who represents the Pudsey ward, tried to dissuade members from giving the go-ahead to build the school.
 She said: "I feel the site is wholly unsuitable for the proposals and while I appreciate the opportunities and investment for Pudsey, the site appears to be made to fit rather than being bespoke.
 The infrastructure just isn't there to support 400 extra pupils coming into Pudsey from surrounding areas."